Mailchimp Data Security and Privacy

 Application Level Security

-- MailChimp account passwords are encrypted.
+- Mailchimp account passwords are hashed.
 Our own staff can't even view them.
 If you lose your password, it can't be retrieved—it must be reset.

-- All login pages (from our website and mobile website) pass data via SSL
+- All login pages (from our website and mobile website) pass data via TLS 1.2 or higher.

-- The entire MailChimp application is encrypted with SSL
+- The entire Mailchimp application is encrypted with TLS 1.2 or higher.

-- Logins via the MailChimp API have brute force protection
+- Login pages and logins via the Mailchimp API have brute force protection.

 Internal IT Security

-- The MailChimp office is secured by keycard access, and is monitored with infrared cameras throughout.
+- Mailchimp offices are secured by keycard access and biometrics, and they are monitored with infrared cameras throughout.

-- All new employees on teams that have access to customer data (such as tech support and our engineers) undergo criminal history and credit background checks prior to employment.
+- Employees on teams that have access to customer data (such as tech support and our engineers) undergo criminal history and credit background checks prior to employment.